brett8883/DJI_Super-Patcher/readme.md

 **A. No, Super-Patcher doesn’t do anything with the controller and it makes no difference which controller firmware you are using.**

+**Q. Is it worth trying this in my Mavic 2?
+Any idea when Mavic 2 will be available?

+**A. Super-Patcher has zero chance of working on the Mavic 2 at this time.
+We need a decryption key for Mavic 2’s firmware and a way to gain adb access.
+Both of those things are above my pay grade

 ***************************************************************************************************************************
 ***************************************************************************************************************************